A semi-implicit finite volume scheme for dissipative measure-valued solutions to the barotropic Euler system

 \begin{lemma}[Weak Convergence of Dual Mesh Reconstructions] Let $(\T^\m)_{m\in\N}$ be a sequence of space discretizations such that the mesh size $h_{\T^\m}\to 0$ as $m\to\infty$.
 Let $1\leq p<\infty$ and let $q\in L^p(\Omega)$.
 Let $\lbrace q^\m\rbrace_{m\in\N}$ be a uniformly bounded sequence in $L^p(\Omega)$ such that $q^\m\in\mathcal{L}_{\T^\m}(\Omega)$ for each $m\in\N$ and $q^\m\rightharpoonup q$ in $L^p(\Omega)$ as $m\to\infty$.
 Let $\mathcal{R}_{\T^\m}$ denote the reconstruction operator on the mesh $\T^\m$.
 Then, $\mathcal{R}_{\T^\m} q^\m\rightharpoonup q$ in $L^p(\Omega)$ as $m\to\infty$. \end{lemma}

-Before we state the consistency result, we would like to remark that as a consequence of the timestep restriction imposed by Theorem \ref{thm:disc-glob-ent-ineq}, $\delt\to 0$ as $h_\T\to 0$.
+Before we state the consistency result, we would like to remark that as a consequence of the timestep restriction imposed by Theorem \ref{thm:disc-loc-ent-ineq}, $\delt\to 0$ as $h_\T\to 0$.
 We now present the weak consistency result of our scheme and give a proof of the same in Section \ref{sec:cons}.

 \begin{theorem}[Consistency of the Numerical Scheme] Let $(\T,\delt)$ be a given space-time discretization of our domain $\dom$.
 Let $(\vrho_{\T,\delt},\bu_{\T,\delt})$ denote a numerical solution to the scheme \eqref{eqn:disc-mss-bal}-\eqref{eqn:disc-mom-bal} in the sense of Definition \ref{def:scheme-soln} with the initial data given by \eqref{eqn:disc-ini-dat}.
-We make the following assumptions: \begin{itemize} \item[(i)] There exists a constant $\overline{\vrho}>0$ (independent of the mesh parameters) such that
+In addition to Hypothesis \ref{hyp:den-bound}, we make the following assumption: \begin{itemize} \item There exists a constant $\overline{u}>0$ (independent of the mesh parameters) such that